ridoburrido/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+1. This is a list
+2. Of different items
+  1. Apples
+  2. Oranges